Опубликовано | Published 12.11.2018

 Breeding is an art

-In order for selection and breeding to be carried outmost effectively, it is necessary to adhere to a certain breeding system.
+For the most effective selectionand breeding, it is necessary to adhere to a certain breeding system.
 Unfortunately, most Russian breeders do not follow this rule.
-Their breeding in the language of such a discipline as pedigree work is called random-breeding, or random crossings.
-With random-breeding almost no related matings take place,and the few closely related matings, which are rarely performed, do not have signs of any sense of purpose.
+Their breeding in the terms of pedigree work is called random-breeding, or random crossings.
+With random-breeding almost no related matings take place, and the few closely related matings, which are rarely performed, do not have signs of any sense of purpose.

 Outbreeding and outbred dysgenesis